Commercial General Liability Insurance in New Hampshire: Fast Answers

 Assess Your Coverage Needs

-New Hampshire doesn't legally require general liability insurance for most businesses, though commercial leases and client contracts often mandate specific coverage amounts.
+New Hampshire doesn't legally require general liability insurance for most businesses, although commercial leases and client contracts often set specific coverage requirements.

-Standard business insurance coverage often includes $1 million per occurrence and $2 million aggregate, with contractors needing between $300,000 and $1 million based on local municipal requirements.
-Review your lease agreements and client contracts to determine the coverage minimums you need.
+Standard business insurance coverage often includes limits of $1 million per occurrence and $2 million aggregate.
+Contractors may need between $300,000 and $1 million, depending on local municipal rules.
+Review your lease agreements and client contracts carefully to confirm the minimum coverage amounts you must carry.

 2. 2